 2. Gain competitive transferable knowledge

 Human rights is an incredibly broad field that delves into a wide range of topics.
-From discrimination, freedom of expression, immigration and workers’ rights and more—these are all topics that can fall under the purview of a human rights lawyer or activist.
+From discrimination, freedom of expression, immigration, and more, these are all topics that can fall under the purview of a human rights lawyer or activist.

-As a result, students of the Human Rights in the Digital Society specialization develop a wide-ranging skill set—including communication, writing, research, debating, persuasion and negotiation—that can be applicable in various industries and sectors.
-Its holistic approach prepares you not only for the realities of a human rights law career but also to solve important societal issues from an empathetic, human-centric lens.
+Students with this specialization develop a wide-ranging skill set that can be applicable in various industries and sectors.
+This includes communication, writing, research, debating, persuasion and negotiation.
+Its holistic approach prepares you not only for the realities of a human rights law career, but also to solve important societal issues from an empathetic, people-centric lens.

 3. Learn from established human rights experts

-The specialization in Human Rights in the Digital Society has been designed by our expert faculty, which comprises leading legal scholars and practitioners with years of experience in the field.
-Its practical curriculum will help you learn all the essential knowledge and skills to establish an international career in human rights law.
+The specialization has been designed by our expert faculty, which comprises leading legal scholars and practitioners with years of experience.
+Its practical curriculum gives students the essential knowledge and skills to establish an international career in human rights law.

 However, it goes beyond the classroom, providing you with many enriching opportunities.
-The Legal Immersion Experience, for instance, provides an opportunity for you to connect with notable professionals already working in human rights around the world.
+The Legal Immersion Experience, for instance, connects students with notable professionals already working in human rights around the world.
 This hands-on experience allows you to network with leaders and visit top organizations in the field.
 Each opportunity at hand can be an invaluable stepping stone as you prepare to launch your own future practice.
 Similarly, through our Mentoring Program, you can gain unique insights and access personalized guidance and support from seasoned legal practitioners.

-4. Leverage technology to promote human rights/solve complex challenges
+4. Leverage technology to promote solve complex challenges

-Today, human rights violations play out in real-time, shared through social media posts that spread across the world in a matter of seconds.
-Technology has now become the number-one tool for advocacy and activism globally, so you need to understand how to harness its power in the pursuit and promotion of human rights.
+Today, human rights violations play out in real-time, shared through social media posts in a matter of seconds.
+Technology has now become the number-one tool for advocacy and activism globally, so you need to understand how to harness its power .

 In this specialization, courses such as Human Rights and the Information Society, or the Legal Aspects of Cyberspace, will give you a solid foundation in the legislative frameworks governing new technologies and their implications on human rights law.
 You will gain the future-forward vision and skills to drive effective advocacy in the digital age.